 In Carroll v.
 Carman, 574 U.S. 13 (2014) (per curiam), the Court repeated the equivocal caveat made in Reichle v.
 Howards and summarily reversed the Third Circuit's denial of qualified immunity on the grounds that the lower court "cited only a single [Third Circuit] case" that was distinguishable on its facts and was "even more perplexing in comparison to" contrary rulings made by other courts.
 See also District of Columbia v.
-Wesby, 138 S. Ct.
-577 (2018) ("We have not yet decided what precedents - other than our own - qualify as controlling authority for purposes of qualified immunity.
+Wesby, 583 U.S. 48 (2018) ("We have not yet decided what precedents - other than our own - qualify as controlling authority for purposes of qualified immunity.
 We express no view on that question here."); Taylor v.
 Barkes, 575 U.S. 822 (2015) ("Assuming for the sake of argument that a right can be 'clearly established' by circuit precedent despite disagreement in the courts of appeals, neither of the Third Circuit decisions relied upon clearly established the right at issue."); City and County of San Francisco v.
 Sheehan, 575 U.S. 600 (2015) ("But even if 'a controlling circuit precedent could constitute clearly established federal law in these circumstances,' it does not do so here.") (quoting Carroll v.
 Carman, 574 U.S. 13 (2014) (per curiam)).
 For the argument that Supreme Court opinions like these have covertly broadened the qualified immunity defense, see Kit Kinports, The Supreme Court's Quiet Expansion of Qualified Immunity, 100 MINN.
 L. REV. HEADNOTES 62 (2016).
+For the argument that qualified immunity "disadvantages plaintiffs for arbitrary reasons, such as their circuit's population or publication rate," which "vary widely and influence the volume of clearly established law in a circuit," see INSTITUTE FOR JUSTICE, UNACCOUNTABLE (2024), available at https://ij.org/report/unaccountable/.